Pipedrive alternatives: 7 CRMs to consider for high-powered sales teams

 • Opportunity reports

-Summary: Insightly is a CRM favored by companies with straightforward sales processes.
-Their simple user interface allows for the creation of custom pipelines and provides all the tools and functionality needed to manage them.
+Summary: Insightly is a CRM favored by companies with straightforward sales processes and is fifth on our list of Pipedrive alternatives.
+Its simple user interface allows for the creation of custom pipelines and provides all the tools and functionality needed to manage them.
 Insightly offers strong filtering that allows large lists to be sorted into manageable groups.

-Watch out for: Insightly makes their money with their extremely pricy onboarding and support plans, without which many of their customers would be lost.
-Users also report crawling load timesdropped email attachments, and lackluster or unusable sales reports.
+Watch out for: Insightly makes its money with extremely pricey onboarding and support plans, without which many of its customers would be lost.
+Users also report limited email customization, a lack of features with limited support, and reporting features that leave much to be desired.

 Notable features: